Mathseeds White Paper

 By Sara Leman & Amy Russo with Katy Pike

-Mathseeds is an innovative teaching and learning programme that focuses on the needs of pupils learning mathematics in reception to year 2.
+Mathseeds is an innovative teaching and learning programme that focuses on the needs of pupils learning mathematics in kindergarten through grade 2.
 The programme has been carefully structured to support individual learning by combining pedagogical research on number sense, child development, technology, motivation, and key curriculum initiatives.
 Taking into consideration the needs, learning styles, and future direction of learners in the 21st century, Mathseeds combines a highly motivational play-based online context with structured, sequential mathematical lessons.
-At the core it is a teaching and learning sequence consisting of more than 150 lessons where key concepts in mathematics are taught, explored, practised and assessed.
+At the core it is a teaching and learning sequence consisting of more than 140 lessons where key concepts in mathematics are taught, explored, practiced and assessed.
 Alongside the core lessons are fluency and assessment components, as well as rewards and a range of teacher resources to guide pupils toward their most successful mathematical future.
 It seamlessly connects learning between school and home across a range of computer devices.
-Teachers are able to monitor and report on both whole class and individual pupil progress, and provide useful feedback to pupils, parents, and other key stakeholders in schools.
-Mathseeds is carefully designed to motivate and maximise pupil learning to provide the strongest foundation to achieve lifelong mathematical success.
+Teachers are able to monitor and report on both whole class and individual pupil progress, and provide useful feedback to pupils, parents, and other key stakeholders in their schools and districts.
+Mathseeds is carefully designed to motivate and maximize pupil learning to provide the strongest foundation to achieve lifelong mathematical success.

-Children develop their mathematical abilities following natural learning progressions with number sense being a formative platform for numeracy success (Clements & Sarama, 2009; Klibanoff, Levine, Huttenlocher, Vasilyeva & Hedges, 2006).
+Children develop their mathematical abilities following natural learning progressions with number sense being a formative platform for numeracy success (Clements & Sarama, 2009; Klibanoff, Levine, Huttenlocher, Vasilyeva & Hedges, 2006; NCTM & NAEYC, 2010).
 Broadly, number sense is the "understanding of number needed by children if they are to succeed in mathematics" (Howell & Kemp, 2006).
 It encapsulates counting abilities, number patterns, estimation; sequencing, connecting counting to cardinality, and number manipulation.

 Figure 1: Cain and colleagues (2007) identified seven core components of number sense.

-Strong number sense has been shown as a precursor of future mathematical success (Jordan, Kaplan, Locuniak & Ramineni, 2007, Back, Sayers & Andrews, 2013) with the suggestion it may prove to be to mathematics what phonemic awareness is to reading (Gersten & Chard, 1999).
+Strong number sense has been shown as a precursor of future mathematical success (Jordan, Kaplan, Locuniak & Ramineni, 2007) with the suggestion it may prove to be to mathematics what phonemic awareness is to reading (Gersten & Chard, 1999).
 To help nurture the natural learning progress of number sense, pupils need to explore numbers and engage with them using multiple presentations and a wide variety of different activity types.

 Research has indicated that several principles and critical factors underpin the most effective mathematical pedagogy and instruction.
-These principles include motivation and engagement, building on pupils' thinking, making connections, structured lessons, tools and representations, feedback, and assessment for learning (Anthony, & Walshaw, 2009; Jensen, 2005; Sullivan, 2011).
+These principles include motivation and engagement, building on pupil’s thinking, making connections, structured lessons, tools and representations, feedback, and assessment for learning (Anthony, & Walshaw, 2009; Jensen, 2005; NCTM & NAEYC, 2000; Sullivan, 2011).
 Mathseeds combines each of these into an engaging environment for young children.
-The programme focuses on pupil interaction and features a wide variety of short instructional videos and highly motivating activities.
-Pupils continually earn rewards which encourages active participation.
+The programme focuses on pupil interaction and features a wide variety of short instructional movies and highly motivating activities.
+Students continually earn rewards which encourages active participation.

 All Mathseeds lessons follow a similar structure.
 Each lesson focuses on a particular mathematical competency, with instructional lessons being taught by one of the five key characters.
-The programme offers pupils opportunities to engage in practise and review activities, with up to 12 parts.
-Initial lessons build on the pupils’ early mathematical experiences and focus on developing number sense.
-Other lessons focus on operations and algebra, geometry, measurement, and data.
+The programme offers pupils opportunities to engage in practice and review activities, with up to 12 parts.
+Initial lessons build on the pupils’ early mathematical experiences and focus on developing number sense (NCTM, 2000; Perry, 2000).
+Other lessons focus on operations and algebra, geometry, measurement, and data (NCTM 2000).

 Figure 2: Lesson 14, narrator is guiding pupil through one-to-one correspondence.